Top header photo

 Phases

-I've divided sub-phases (2b1 / 2b2 etc.) for variations in the cab and fuel cutoff switch, which alternated between early and late versions across several phases.
+The sub-phases of Phase 2b through 2e (as in 2b1 / 2b2 etc.) are all for variations in the short hood and the fuel cutoff switch, which both alternated between early and late versions across several phases.

 Phase 1a 1b 1c 1d1 1d2 1e 1f 2a 2b1 2b2 2c1 2c2 2d1 2d2 2e1 2e2 2f 2g 2h